What is a Workplace Violence Prevention Program?

 A larger consideration should be put on the perimeter of the workplace as well as all entry and exit points.
 Having only a couple of ways to enter a worksite helps to control access while having several exit points allows for safety in an emergency.
 Controlled entry points allow organizations to further prevent access to employees or the work site.

-3. Create a Workplace Prevention Policy
+3. Create a Workplace Violence Prevention Policy

 An administrative control of workplace violence is having a policy that details the company’s expectations and procedures.
 This should include all the processes in place to prevent violence, such as assessments, inspections, security, and hiring and termination practices.

 For each identified possible act of violence, the policy should list the expected actions to be taken with a quick and easy way to access the procedures during an emergency event.
-For example:

 - When a customer starts yelling